SANDIA SEED BLOG

 Hail Netting & Structures

 Hail netting for gardens is sold in bulk at greenhouse supply stores, as well as at some local garden nurseries.
 As it can often be hard to find locally depending on where you live, you can also order it online, just search for "hail netting".
-If you can't find the white hail netting locally and don't want to do mail-order, you can also use frost cloth, or shade netting that is more commonly available at garden shops, or even strong but sheer fabrics from a fabric store could work.
+If you can't find the white hail netting locally and don't want to do mail-order, you can also use frost cloth, or shade netting that is more commonly available at garden shops, or even strong but sheer fabrics from a fabric store can help.

 Hail Netting for Gardens - PVC Hoops